-I am a lover of all things fall – from the leaves and pumpkins to cozy sweaters and Ugg boots, I adore it all – especially apple season.
+Autumn is my favorite season of the year.
+I am a lover of all things fall – the leaves and pumpkins, cozy sweaters and Ugg boots, a roaring fire with a good book and a plate of my No Bake Cookies, I adore it all – especially apple season.

 Unfortunately, I’ve missed this festival two years in a row – last year because I was in San Francisco and this year because I simply forgot about it.
 I sulked for a hot minute, but decided that I’d get my yearly apple butter fix by making my own.

 At first I was little bit intimidated by the whole homemade fruit butter thing, but really it could not have been easier thanks to my apple peeler and slow cooker.
 The peeler allowed me to peel, core, and slice 6 1/2 pounds of apples in a matter of minutes.
 I tossed everything into the slow cooker, set the timer for 10 hours and went about my day.